frak-id/contracts-v2/README.md

 ### `interaction/`

-This directory contains contracts that facilitate interactions between users and content within the Frak ecosystem.
+This directory manages user interactions with content and leverages a diamond pattern for extensibility.

 #### `ContentInteractionManager.sol`

-- Acts as a factory and registry for `ContentInteraction` contracts.
+- Central orchestrator for deploying, managing, and upgrading interaction logic within the Frak ecosystem.
 - **Responsibilities:**
+    - Deploys and manages `ContentInteractionDiamond` contracts, one per piece of content.
-    - Deploys new interaction contracts for specific content types on demand.
+    - Associates `InteractionCampaign` contracts with content interactions.
-    - Maintains a mapping between content types and their corresponding interaction contracts.
-    - Allows retrieval of the appropriate interaction contract for a given content.
+    - Coordinates with the `ContentRegistry` to determine the appropriate interaction facets based on content metadata.
+    - Authorizes interaction diamonds to manage referral relationships in the `ReferralRegistry`.
+    - Upgrades facet logic for interaction diamonds, providing flexibility and future-proofing the system.

-#### `ContentInteraction.sol`
+#### `ContentInteractionDiamond.sol`

-- Abstract base contract that defines the interface for user interactions with content.
+- Implements the core logic of the diamond pattern, acting as a proxy that delegates function calls to specific facets.
 - **Key Features:**
-    - Provides an abstract framework for handling user interactions, allowing for customization in derived contracts.
-    - Associates each `ContentInteraction` contract with a specific content ID for accurate tracking.
-    - Includes logic for:
+    - Each `ContentInteractionDiamond` is associated with a single piece of content.
+    - It handles common tasks like:
-        - Validating user interactions using EIP-712 signatures to prevent unauthorized actions.
+        - Validating user interactions using EIP-712 signatures for security.
-        - Managing referral relationships with the `ReferralRegistry`.
+        - Managing interactions with the `ReferralRegistry` for referral tracking.
-        - Interacting with `InteractionCampaign` contracts to trigger reward distributions.
+        - Forwarding interaction data to attached `InteractionCampaign` contracts.
+    - It delegates the actual handling of content-specific interactions (e.g., opening an article, liking a video) to dedicated facet contracts.
+    - This diamond pattern allows for adding new content types and interaction logic without modifying the core `ContentInteractionDiamond` contract.

+### `interaction/facets/`

+This directory contains the facet contracts that implement specific interaction logic for different content types.

-#### `PressInteraction.sol`
+#### `PressInteractionFacet.sol`

-- A concrete implementation of the `ContentInteraction` contract specifically designed for press articles.
+- A facet contract specifically designed to handle user interactions with press content (e.g., articles).
 - **Functionality:**
-    - Tracks user interactions with press articles, such as article opens, reads, and share link creation.
+    - Tracks user interactions like article opens (distinguishing direct opens and opens via shared links), article reads, share link creation, and share link usage.
-    - Emits events for each interaction type, providing a record of user engagement.
+    - Emits detailed events for each interaction to provide an audit trail for off-chain systems.
-    - Emit press related interaction for potential linked Campaign.
+    - Can be extended to integrate with reward mechanisms and other campaign logic.

 ## Campaigns